compbios/quien-soy-giraldonat/yo.md

 Hi!
 I'm Natalia Giraldo a 25 years old Biomedical engineer. <p>
-In my spare time I like to read books, learn and practice languages, do exercise and enjoy my life with my family & friends I've started a new challenge in my life which is Bullet Journaling As a Child I used to dream talking different languages and in this moment of my life I think I'm reaching that Goal, I can speak three languages: Spanish, English and French.
+In my spare time I like to read books, learn and practice languages, do exercise and enjoy my life with my family & friends I've started a new challenge in my life which is Bullet Journaling <p>
+As a Child I used to dream talking different languages and in this moment of my life I think I'm reaching that Goal, I can speak three languages: Spanish, English and French.
-For this year I started my Master course which is Biostatistics, because I'm in love with data analysis
+For this year I started my Master course which is Biostatistics, because I'm in love with data analysis <p>

 I love to program, so please do not hesitate to request my help, I'm more than glad to help you!